 1.1 Federal crimes

-Welfare fraud can be both a state as well as a federal crime.3 Depending on the particularities of the case, the FBI typically charges welfare fraud suspect with such fraud offenses as the federal crime of mail fraud and/or the federal crime of wire fraud.
+Welfare fraud can be both a state as well as a federal crime.3 Depending on the particularities of the case, the FBI typically charges welfare fraud suspect with such fraud offenses as mail fraud and/or wire fraud.

 In practice, most criminal cases are prosecuted in either state or federal court.
 But it is legal for a suspect to face charges in both courts for the same alleged offense.4